Peter Siebold

 Peter Siebold (born 1971) is a member of the Scaled Composites astronaut team.
 He is their Vice President of Flight Operations, and was one of the test pilots for SpaceShipOne and SpaceShipTwo, the experimental spaceplanes developed by the company.
 On April 8, 2004, Siebold piloted the second powered test flight of SpaceShipOne, flight 13P, which reached a top speed of Mach 1.6 and an altitude of 32.0 km.
 On October 31, 2014, Siebold and Michael Alsbury were piloting the SpaceShipTwo VSS Enterprise on flight PF04, when the craft came apart in mid-air and then crashed, killing Alsbury and injuring Siebold.

+Siebold is the only person in history to have survived an in-flight spacecraft breakup, having fallen 50,000 feet (15,000 m) upon breakup, with his parachute deploying automatically at about 20,000 feet.

 Career

 Peter Siebold, a 1990 graduate of Davis Senior High School in Davis, California, obtained his pilot's license at age 16.
 He has been a design engineer at Scaled Composites since 1996.
 Siebold holds a degree in aerospace engineering from California Polytechnic University at San Luis Obispo, from 2001.

 Siebold was responsible for the simulator, navigation system, and ground control system for the SpaceShipOne project at Scaled.
 Although he was one of four qualified pilots for SpaceShipOne, Siebold did not pilot the craft during the flights later in 2004 to meet the requirements of the Ansari X Prize.
 Although Siebold flew SpaceShipOne to an altitude of 32 km, he did not cross the 100 km Kármán line—the international standard for reaching space.

 For his contribution to the SpaceShipOne project, Siebold, along with Mike Melvill and Brian Binnie, received the 2004 Iven C. Kincheloe Award presented by the Society of Experimental Test Pilots.

 Siebold became the Director of Flight Operations at Scaled.
 He was the pilot who flew the White Knight Two on its maiden flight on December 21, 2008.
 He won the Iven C. Kincheloe Award a second time in 2009, this time individually, for his work on the first WhiteKnightTwo, VMS Eve, as chief test pilot.